Op-amp Tutorial Includes:

-One of the figures quoted in the data sheets for operation amplifiers is the slew rate, and this needs to be checked to ensure that the particular op amp device can handle the output change rate demanded of it.
+One of the figures quoted in the data sheets for operational amplifiers is the slew rate, and this needs to be checked and some calculations made to ensure that the particular op amp device can handle the output change rate demanded of it.

 Op amp slew rate basics